gogamarra/Automated-ELK-Stack/README.md

 # Cybersecurity Project: ELK Monitoring Stack Deployment
-This is a project to setup an ELK stack to monitor virtual network supporting a web application in a Microsoft Azure cloud environment.
+This is a project to setup ELK stack monitoring of a web application servers residing within a virtual network in a Microsoft Azure cloud environment.

 ## Automated ELK Stack Deployment